 - Promote proper, responsible, and legal use of computing technology at our disposal;

-- Strive to create content appropriate for our stated audience, and never misrepresent or hide content from committees assigned to review content for communication to the public.
-Specifically, we will work strenuously to cooperate with and support local/regional ratings boards (the ESRB, PEGI, CERO, USK, etc.);
+- Strive to create content appropriate for our stated audience by working strenuously to cooperate with and support local/regional ratings boards (the ESRB, PEGI, CERO, USK, etc.), and never intentionally misrepresenting or hiding content from committees assigned to review content for communication to the public;

-- Strive to promote public knowledge of technology and art and to promote the strengths of our industry in expanding the boundaries of art and science; and
+- Strive to promote public knowledge of technology and art, and the strengths of our industry in expanding the boundaries of art and science.

-- Promote this code of ethics within our companies, with third-party contractors, and within the entire profession.
+- Promote this code of ethics within one’s company, with third-party contractors, and within the entire profession.

 As professionals committed to excellence in our field, we hold that:

-- Discrimination or the tolerance of discrimination of any kind, whether on the basis of race, gender, creed, age, sexuality, family status, disability, or national origin, harms us as professionals, limits our craft, and violates this Code;
+- Discrimination or the tolerance of discrimination of any kind, whether on the basis of race, gender, creed, age, sexuality, family status, disability, national origin, and seniority (e.g., industry experience), harms us as professionals, limits our craft, and violates this Code;

 - For the integrity of ourselves as professionals and as a professional organization, we will be aware of and adhere to all local laws in the region in which we operate, unless there is an overwhelming ethical conflict in so doing;